Trauma-Informed Yoga

 What is needed:

-Weekly Calls
+Weekly Classes:

 In order to participate in this program, you agree that you’ve read, understand, accept, and will abide by all rules & guidelines at all times.
 These are also linked on the program calls and referenced on the check out page.